tlegoc/DuoBoloNetwork/README.md

 # DuoBoloNetwork
  Master repository for the DuoBoloNetwork engine, launcher and online stack

+ To install, please see the [latest release of the launcher](https://github.com/tlegoc/DuoBoloLauncher2/releases).
+First working version is 0.3.7.

  ## The Game

 ### Connection
 When launching the game for the first time, you will have to create an account (you can input any email it's not important)
 Once registered, you can connect and press Find match to queue in the matchmaking.
-When enough players are queued, the button will turn grey and the text will indicate Match found. you just need to wait a few seconds for the server to start.
+When enough players are queued (2 per match), the button will turn grey and the text will indicate Match found. you just need to wait a few seconds for the server to start.
 The game will open by itself.
 ### In game
 Controls are :
 - **WASD** for **left/right/forward/backward**